koziniec/ug-template/unitguide.md

 Need guidance on study related issues?
 Use this flowchart or seek direct assistance from Student Support Services or MyMurdochAdvice.

-Contact your Tutor if you have . . .
+Contact your Tutor if you have:
 - Questions about content covered in tutorials or practical sessions.
 - General questions about completing assessments.
 - Concerns about another student or your learning needs.
 - Positive and constructive feedback.

-Contact your Unit Coordinator if you have . . .
+Contact your Unit Coordinator if you have:
 - Questions about unit content, assessments, attendance or tutorial times.
 - Questions on marked assessments.
 - Request a re-mark/review of a marked assessment.
 - Academic issues with your learning in this unit.
 - Positive and constructive feedback.

-Contact your Academic Chair if you have . . .
+Contact your Academic Chair if you have:
 - Academic and assessment issues that haven’t been adequately addressed by the Unit Coordinator.
 - Academic issues relating to progression through your degree, withdrawal from a unit or intermission.
 - Positive and constructive feedback.

-Contact your Head of School if you have . . .
+Contact your Head of School if you have:
 - Academic, assessment or other issues that haven’t been adequately addressed by your academic chair or you aren’t comfortable discussing with your Academic Chair.
 - Formal request for re-mark/review in accordance with policy and procedure, where Unit Coordinator has not undertaken.
 - Complaints or appeals relating to your studies that haven’t been adequately addressed.
 Visit Complaints and Appeals for more advice.
 - Positive and constructive feedback.

 To further escalate an appeal or complaint, contact the Associate Dean Learning and Teaching and/or see Complaints and Appeals for formal appeals procedures.